MicolX/CS631-http1.0/README.md

 Team members: Mingyao Xiong, Liam Brew

+*** Major updates after course ended ***
+1. the server now takes requests asychronously
+2. enable setting arbitary but valid port number and ip address
+3. use chroot to prevent user from accessing outside of the root
+4. make CGI 'really' works.
+But reminder: use absolute path when setting CGI directory

+Notes about bulletpoint 3:
+In order to use chroot and refer to the example code from the lecture, I have to raise the privilege to superuser temporarily and lower it later on.
+Therefore, for the privilege to raise power, I have to change the ownership of the binary file to be root and set the file setuid.

+Notes about bulletpoint 4:
+This part really dragged me for a few days.
+At first, I realized that I should have set the environment variable
+$PATH to be the CGI directory, which was passed in as a parameter for -c option.
+However, even after I successfully setenv, I still couldn't get the CGI program running.
+I found out later that's because of the chroot, the absolute path of CGI directory is invalid since the 'root' has changed.
+So did I get it done after fixing that?
+No and I was frustrated.
+But I was sure that it has something to do with the 'root' change since I wrote a simple test code to run CGI program and it worked when without chroot.
+Finally, I realized that the failure of execution may be caused by the inaccessible shared library after chroot.
+So I put a statically compiled binary under the CGI directory and boom, it worked!

 *** Updates ***
 -- Week of Nov 30 to Dec 7 --
 1. Team met initially after class to discuss and incorporate feedback